dreamerjake/ontogenesis/ontogenesis/roadmap.md

 Dynamic mob generation based on the game's fps
 Threat generation meter? (constant spawning?)
 Monster Hunter type equipment?
+Quick/intuitive way to evaluate whether an equippable is GOOD or not?
+    * Total exp in a skill, % distribution, delta w/ current equip?
+Have the characters realize they're living in a simulated world

 ### Mob AI Scratchpad
 Predatory